autumnssuns/qiba-marp/src/Module 9 Business Relations/Interview Report.md

 Ethical Business Practices are the form of every organisation’s core values.

-- **Research Ethics**: QUT adheres to strict guidelines for ethical research, including the protection of human subjects, informed consent, and data confidentiality.
+- ==Research Ethics==: QUT adheres to strict guidelines for ethical research, including the protection of human subjects, informed consent, and data confidentiality.
 The university has Research Ethics Committees (RECs) that review and approve research proposals to ensure compliance with ethical standards.

-- **Code of Conduct**: The university has a Code of Conduct that applies to staff, students, and affiliates.
+- ==Code of Conduct==: The university has a Code of Conduct that applies to staff, students, and affiliates.
 This code outlines expected behaviors and ethical standards, including integrity, fairness, and respect in all professional interactions.

-- **Transparency and Accountability**: QUT strives for transparency in its operations and decision-making processes.
+- ==Transparency and Accountability==: QUT strives for transparency in its operations and decision-making processes.
 This includes regular reporting on university performance and engaging with stakeholders to address concerns and gather feedback.

-- **Engagement with Stakeholders**: QUT focuses on maintaining strong relationships with various stakeholders, including students, faculty, industry partners, and the community.
+- ==Engagement with Stakeholders==: QUT focuses on maintaining strong relationships with various stakeholders, including students, faculty, industry partners, and the community.
 This is achieved through regular communication, feedback mechanisms, and collaborative projects.

 </small>